Teradata/product-help/IMC/Consumption-Dashboard/Customer-Data-Space.md

 - Spool
 - Teradata system generated databases (sysemfe, syslib, and dbc)

+Select the export button to export the data to .csv format.

 Select **CDS Details** to filter the time period and date range.